hasna-c/mini-ai-chatbot/README.md

 ## Assumptions

-- The chatbot answers are matched from a fixed knowledge base (no real AI/LLM).
+-The chatbot answers are matched from a fixed knowledge base.
-- Chat history is stored locally in a JSON file.
+-If a question is not in the knowledge base, it uses a LLaMA model via Groq API as a fallback.
-- No authentication or user management.
+-Chat history is stored locally in chat_history.json.
 - The app is intended for local/demo use only.

 ---